Rokiis1/roadmap/frameworks/fastapi/1_level/1_level_fastapi.md

 ## Setup (FastAPI and Uvicorn)

-Before writing any FastAPI code, we need a working environment where the required tools are installed.
-FastAPI is a Python package, and it needs a server process to run and respond to requests.

 FastAPI itself does not listen for network traffic.
 It only describes how requests should be handled.
 A separate component is responsible for receiving HTTP requests and keeping the application running.
 For development, this role is handled by Uvicorn.

+Uvicorn is an application server.
+Its job is to run a Python application continuously, listen for incoming HTTP requests, and forward those requests to the FastAPI application.
+It is responsible for starting the process, keeping it alive, and managing network connections.
+FastAPI defines how requests are handled, while Uvicorn is responsible for running that logic as a network service.

-FastAPI and Uvicorn are installed using pip, just like other Python packages.
+FastAPI and Uvicorn are installed using `pip`, just like other Python packages.

 ```bash
 pip install fastapi uvicorn